MileHacker Logo

 • Direct giving to individuals can sometimes foster begging or unintended negative consequences.

-• Research organizations beforehand to confirm their mission and impact.
+• Research bodies beforehand to make sure of their mission and impact.

 • Look for transparent and accountable charities.